MagTek-PaulDeignan/MagTekDocs/docs/Hardware/CardReaders/DFIIPED/DynaFlexIIPEDInstallationandOperationManual.md

 ![](<DynaFlex II PED Images/5a5ae61e42bb71202f670f38c140bdd0.png>)![](<DynaFlex II PED Images/153e31a328bf55d94646a989d1bd1e7b.png>)

-Figure 6 – Example Contactless Transaction Screens
+Figure 412 – Example Contactless Transaction Screens

 ![](<DynaFlex II PED Images/094e6e552335e0a8f64db9c8c5796922.png>)![](<DynaFlex II PED Images/d575015d0fc1eabad649f6c92220123a.png>)

-Figure 7 – Tapping a Contactless Card / Smartphone
+Figure 413 – Tapping a Contactless Card / Smartphone

 ![](<DynaFlex II PED Images/7ac420b4615e876636fe3b9ff87dc498.png>)![](<DynaFlex II PED Images/ee90868d2735539ada2487190c34d096.png>)![](<DynaFlex II PED Images/d6e835dcc95fcbc5ab527bbca81317dd.png>)![](<DynaFlex II PED Images/785b4eb732880d763908624e901ed5c5.png>)

-Figure 8 – Tap Read Is Complete**
+**Figure 414 – Tap Read Is Complete**

 ### How to Tap Contactless NFC Tags / MIFARE Classic / MIFARE DESFire /MIFARE Plus Cards and Send Pass-through Commands

 To tap a contactless NFC Tags / MIFARE Classic / MIFARE DESFire /MIFARE Plus cards, follow these steps:

 1. Wait for the device to display an action prompt.
 If the solution is designed to respond to cardholder actions that occur while the device is idle, such as swiping, inserting, or tapping a card or electronic payment device, or pressing the touchscreen, initiate the transaction by performing one of those actions instead of waiting.
 In these cases, the device may automatically and rapidly pass through several of the steps below without requiring cardholder interaction.
-    1. Devices with a touchscreen display on-screen text and buttons (see **Figure 32** for examples) via the host.
+    1. Devices with a touchscreen display on-screen text and buttons (see **Figure 412** for examples) via the host.
     2. Devices with or without a touchscreen show the transaction status using the LEDs.
 LED1 illuminates solid green, and all other LEDs are off, per EMV standards, to indicate it is ready for a tap (or swipe / insert, if the host has enabled those interfaces for this transaction).
     3. All devices report detailed transaction status to the host, and host software may report that information to operators so they can guide cardholders through the transaction (for example, “please tap your card now”).
 2. Place the card over the device's designated contactless landing zone, marked by the EMVCo Contactless Indicator symbol on the front face of the device.